 How to Create a Successful Writing Blog

 It’s a no-brainer that writers need a presence on the web these days.
-Even the best selling authors have a place to showcase their work.
-Myspace and Facebook are two very good sites for developing writers to make it easy for people to access a writers work, but when it comes to writing on the web should a writer go with a blog or a website?
+Even the best-selling authors have a place to showcase their work.
+Myspace and Facebook are two excellent sites for developing writers to make it easy for people to access a writer’s work, but when it comes to writing on the web, should a writer go with a blog or a website?

 Blog.
-If you go with static content you can still use a blog, but the most beneficial thing about this tool is, of course, the ease of updating the content.
-With a few clicks it’s very easy to update your blog with new original content.
-The more you update and come up with original ideas, the easier it is to get placement in search engines, have people find and read your work, come to like how you write, and develop a relationship with you as a reader.
+If you go with static content, you can still use a blog, but the most beneficial thing about this tool is the ease of updating the content.
+With a few clicks, updating your blog with new original content is straightforward.
+The more you edit and develop original ideas, the easier it is to get placement in search engines, have people find and read your work, come to like how you write, and develop a relationship with you as a reader.

-If you want good search engine placement you want to write on 1 (yes just 1) subject all the time.
-I know that’s hard to do, but 20 articles on a blog about science fiction writing will USUALLY bring you better placement than 100 generic posts mixed in with 20 sci fi articles.
+If you want good search engine placement, you want to always write on 1 (yes, just 1) subject.
+I know that’s hard to do, but 20 articles on a blog about science fiction writing will USUALLY bring you better placement than 100 generic posts mixed in with 20 sci-fi articles.
 These search engines are sophisticated, but they have a 1 track mind.
 Find what people are asking for, and that is it.
-Do not speculate about what you think they want, but give them exactly what they ask for.
+Do not speculate about what you think they want, but give them precisely what they ask for.

-Now that being said I know that writers like to write (well some do).
-They tend to want to have freedom and not be tied to one subject.
+Now, I know that writers like to write (well, some do).
+They tend to want freedom and not be tied to one subject.
 It’s understandable.
-Okay, so have 2 websites.
-One where you are the writer who writes a journal/diary and tries to take the internet by storm by being witty and funny and of course well-written, and have the other website be about you as a writer and your work.
+Okay, so I have two websites.
+One where you are the writer who writes a journal/diary and tries to take the internet by storm by being witty and funny and, of course, well-written, and have the other website be about you as a writer and your work.

-If you think of the web as a big brain, and you are the waiter trying to feed the big brain, you wouldn’t show the big brain pictures of your cutie cat named fluffy in order to make the big brain hungry.
-No, you would show it a picture of a cheeseburger over and over until it couldn’t resist it anymore.
+If you think of the web as a big brain, and you are the waiter trying to feed the big brain, you wouldn’t show the big brain pictures of your cutie cat named Fluffy to make the big brain hungry.
+No, you would repeatedly show it a picture of a cheeseburger until it couldn’t resist it anymore.

-I know what you are saying, “But other people are making a living off their blogs, and they talk about all kinds of stuff.”
+I know what you say: “But other people are making a living off their blogs, and they talk about all kinds of stuff.”
 Yep.
-This is the point I’m making.
-Those people are bloggers not writers as such, pushing a certain product.
+It is the point I’m making.
+Those people are bloggers, not writers, pushing a specific product.
 They are just pushing themselves and their blog.
-Many times they don’t have any other product.
+Many times they don’t have any other effect.
 You do.
 You have a book or some other publication.
-You can be a blogger and a writer, but to be both on the same site usually just makes a mess.
+You can be a blogger and a writer, but to be both on the same site usually makes a mess